Feng Zhenghu

 Feng Zhenghu (born 1 July 1954) is a Chinese economist and scholar based in Shanghai.
-Citing Amnesty International, The Guardian said that Feng was "a prominent human rights defender" in Mainland China.
+Citing Amnesty International, The Guardian said that Feng was "a prominent human rights defender" in mainland China.
 In 2001 he was sent to prison for three years ostensibly for "illegal business activity".
 He was released in 2004 and has since written critical pieces highlighting alleged malpractice by local governments and forced evictions.

-Outside Mainland China, Feng is best known for having been refused re-entry into Mainland China eight times in 2009, despite being a Chinese citizen.
+Outside mainland China, Feng is best known for having been refused re-entry into mainland China eight times in 2009, despite being a Chinese citizen.
 He protested and remained in the immigration hall of Narita International Airport for 92 days, attracted concern from Asian activists, and received worldwide media attention.

 Biography

 Feng was born in Wenzhou, Zhejiang.
-He started his business in 1980s and later founded the Institute of China Business Development.
-He lives in Shanghai; he has a sister, who lives in Japan with her Japanese husband.
+He started his business in the 1980s and later founded the Institute of China Business Development.
+He lives in Shanghai and has a sister who lives in Japan with her Japanese husband.

 Imprisonment

 He criticized the Chinese government and the People's Liberation Army for suppressing the democratization of the Chinese society.
-He later went to study in Japan and returned to Mainland China, and was imprisoned in 2001 for "illegal business activities".
+He later went to study in Japan and returned to mainland China, and was imprisoned in 2001 for "illegal business activities".